-- You must not carry out operations or activities specified in the Area of Special Scientific Interest notification that are likely to damage the interests of the Natura 2000 site and for which NIEA have neither been notified nor consented. - You must comply with terms of management agreements.
+- You must not carry out or cause or permit to be carried out operations or activities specified in the Area of Special Scientific Interest notification that are likely to damage the interests of the Natura 2000 site and for which NIEA have neither been notified nor consented. - You must comply with the terms of management notices served by NIEA or the terms of any restoration order served by a court. - You must not recklessly destroy or damage the special interest features of the area or disturb any fauna that are a special interest feature.
+(This requirement can apply to actions that take place other than on the Special Area of Conservation (SAC) itself, but which have the same consequences).